CUBRID/cubrid-manual/en/sql/tuning.rst

     CREATE INDEX idx_open_bugs ON bugs(bugID) WHERE Closed = 0;

-To process queries that are interested in open bugs, specify the index in the USING INDEX statement.
+To process queries that are interested in open bugs, specify the index as a index hint.
 It will allow to create query results by accessing less index pages through filtered indexes.

 .. code-block:: sql

+    SELECT *
-    SELECT * FROM bugs
+    FROM bugs
     WHERE Author = 'madden' AND Subject LIKE '%fopen%' AND Closed = 0;
     USING INDEX idx_open_bugs;

+    SELECT *
-    SELECT * FROM bugs
+    FROM bugs  USE INDEX (idx_open_bugs)
     WHERE CreationDate > CURRENT_DATE - 10 AND Closed = 0;
-    USING INDEX idx_open_bugs;

 .. warning::